 Why Puppies Need to Go Outside

-Despite the potential health risks for your puppy, going outside is still important for puppy training.
+Despite the potential health risks for your puppy, going outside is still important for puppy training (be sure to grab a copy of the best dog training books).
 The main reason for puppies to go outside is to socialise them with humans and other dogs.
 A dog that has been socialised from an early age will have an even temper and is less likely to develop aggression.

 Start taking your puppy outside in sanitary places like your own yard first.
-Here you can get her accustomed to a leash, start potty training and develop its sensory skills.
+Here you can get her accustomed to the retractable dog lead, start potty training, and develop its sensory skills.
 Mental stimulation is just as important for pups.
-After the first few rounds of vaccinations you can decide to slowly introduce him other healthy and safe dogs.
+After the first few rounds of vaccinations, you can decide to slowly introduce him other healthy and safe dogs.
 You can also take your pup into public places without placing him on the ground.